nuts-foundation/nuts-specification/rfc/rfc004-distributed-document-format.md

 #### 3.6.
 Signature verification

-Before interpreting a document's payload it SHOULD be validated according to the following rules:

-* Assert cryptographic signature; can it be validated with the public key in the signing certificate?
-* Assert the certificate is trusted.
-* Assert the certificate and chain was valid at signing time.
-* Assert the certificate is meant for signing; key usage MUST be `digitalSignature`.

-Note there's no need for certificate revocation status checking; certificates are generally short-lived \(as specified by [RFC008 Certificate Structure](rfc008-certificate-structure.md)\).
+Before interpreting a document's payload the JWS' signature MUST be validated.
+When **kid** is used to specify the signing key and the system knows additional usage restrictions (e.g. the key is valid from X to Y, to be checked against **sigt**), the system MUST assert the usage is compliant.

 ## 4. Example